-Built in 1971, McDonough Hall has served as a cornerstone for the Georgetown Law campus for almost fifty years.
+Built in 1971, McDonough Hall has served as a cornerstone for the Georgetown Law campus.

 The five story building, which was remodeled in the spring of 1997, is the Law Center’s main classroom building.
 It was named in honor of Bernard P. McDonough (L’25), a very successful industrial entrepreneur with a large empire which he ran from his home in Parkersburg, West Virginia.